 Newly Elected Mayors

-The Seminar on Transition and Leadership for Newly-Elected Mayors is a dynamic, integrated, non-partisan program for incoming mayors of large U.S. cities.
-This Program offers invaluable resources for new mayors looking to maximize their impact as city leaders, beginning from their first days in office.
+The Seminar on Transition for Newly-Elected Mayors is a dynamic, integrated, non-partisan program for incoming mayors of large U.S. cities.

 Program topics generally include:

 - Transitioning from the Campaign to City Hall

 - Pensions and Retiree Healthcare

 Presenters and speakers come from the highest echelons of city government and academia.
 Past speakers include:

 - Tom Cochran, Executive Director, US Conference of Mayors

 - Manny Diaz, former Mayor, Miami, FL and Member, Institute of Politics Senior Advisory Committee